visualpharm/Lunacy/docs/index.md

 * Color: `48x48`
 * Office: `16x16`, `30x30`, `40x40`, `80x80`

-In order to avoid all sorts of artefacts (blurring edges, washed out colours etc.) associated with changing an icon’s size, we strongly recommend you to choose multiples of original icon's size.
+In order to avoid all sorts of artefacts (blurring edges, washed out colours etc.) associated with changing an icon size, we strongly recommend you to choose multiples of original icon size.
 For example for iOS style the multiples would be: `50x50`, `100x100`, `150x150` etc.
-You can set an icon’s size either by specifying the size in pixels `100x100` / `100px` or with the use of factors: `2x` or `x2` (the number can vary).
+You can set an icon size either by specifying the size in pixels `100x100` / `100px` or with the use of factors: `2x` or `x2` (the number can vary).
 For example:
 - 'https://img.icons8.com/color/1x/brazilian-carnival.png' <img src='https://img.icons8.com/color/1x/brazilian-carnival.png'/>
 - 'https://img.icons8.com/color/2x/brazilian-carnival.png' <img src='https://img.icons8.com/color/2x/brazilian-carnival.png' />